Configuring Settings.php

 Warning

-Use these configuration snippets to specify a local configuration that will be ignored by Pantheon, such as database credentials.
+Use the latest version of Drupal and Drupal 7 configuration snippets in the subsections below to specify a local configuration that will be ignored by Pantheon, such as database credentials.

 }

-Drupal 8 will not run locally without a hash salt, but it need not be the same one set on the Pantheon platform; any sufficiently long random string will do.
-Make sure to set one in settings.local.php
+• Drupal will not run locally without a hash salt.
+The hash salt you use does not have to be the same one set on the Pantheon platform.
+You can use any sufficiently long random string.
+Make sure to set one in settings.local.php :

 $settings['hash_salt'] = '$HASH_SALT';